vsooda/caffe-spn/README.md

 # caffe-spn
 The codes for [Learning Affinity via Spatial Propagation Networks](https://papers.nips.cc/paper/6750-learning-affinity-via-spatial-propagation-networks.pdf) is based on [CAFFE](http://caffe.berkeleyvision.org/).
+To install,

+$cd caffe-dev

-To install, $cd caffe-dev, and then follow the [Installation](http://caffe.berkeleyvision.org/installation.html) to install all neccesary dependencies, then $make all -j, $make pycaffe.
+and then follow the [Installation](http://caffe.berkeleyvision.org/installation.html) to install all neccesary dependencies, then

+$make all -j
+$make pycaffe.

 Integrating SPN into your own caffe: